 Examples of Fifth Generation Computers

-If y are looking for the examples of fifth generation computers, PIM/m, PIM/p, PIM/i, PIM/k, PIM/c are the computers.
+If you are looking for the examples of fifth generation computers, PIM/m, PIM/p, PIM/i, PIM/k, PIM/c are the names of fifth generation computers.

 Points to Remember